WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 The `PseudoMessageCode` field indicates which sign/signal message is tested.
-The contents of the field must be a 1-byte UTF-8 encoded alpha-numeric character value corresponding with one of the message types defined in Message functionality.
+The contents of the field must be a 1-byte UTF-8 encoded alpha-numeric character value corresponding with one of the message types defined in 2.4.2 Message Functionality.

 #### 4.3.5.3 Other Test Message Fields

-All other test message fields are identical in use as the equivalent fields sign/signal message, as described in Message Body, with the difference that the fields are shifted 1 byte / 8 bits.
+All other test message fields are identical in use as the equivalent fields sign/signal message, as described in 4.3 Message Body, with the difference that the fields are shifted 1 byte / 8 bits.

 The field names must be preceded by `Test` when used in a test